denten-books/plain-text/0-intro.md

 symbolic manipulation.
-This property makes them particularly suitable for figurative analysis, which aims to explicate concepts involved in the making of the metaphor.[^ln-egturner] Influenced by the tradition of formal literary exegesis in the work of scholars like Viktor Shklovsky, Franco Moretti, and Caroline Levine, my overarching aim in *Plain Text* is therefore to expose the illusion of verisimilitude between text on paper and the simulated text on a screen.
+This property makes them particularly suitable for figurative analysis, which aims to explicate concepts involved in the making of the metaphor.[^ln-egturner] Influenced by the tradition of formal literary exegesis in the work of scholars like Boris Eikhenbaum, Franco Moretti, and Caroline Levine, my overarching aim in *Plain Text* is therefore to expose the illusion of verisimilitude between text on paper and the simulated text on a screen.
 The words may look the same, but the underlying affordances of the